Please read this page carefully for details on how to submit to Routes.

 By submitting your work, you agree that it is your own, original work.

-If you are re-submitting your work following ‘accepted with corrections’ submit it back to the Senior Editor.
+If you are re-submitting your work following ‘accepted with corrections’ return it directly by email to the Senior Editor.
 If you received a request for ‘resubmission’ resend your work to us via the online submission form.

 What happens when I submit?

 If your work is accepted, it will be included in a future issue.
 If it is not accepted, please do not be disheartened.
 Submit a different piece of work and try again!

 How long is it likely to take between submitting work and publication?

 Please see our timeline for a guide to when your work might be published.
 Please expect a minimum of three months before you receive feedback and a maximum of six months, depending on when in the year work is submitted.
 The time between receiving feedback and publication can vary depending on the feedback from the reviewers and the rapidity with which authors complete these corrections.